YosysHQ/oss-cad-suite-build/README.md

 <extracted_location>\oss-cad-suite\start.bat
 ```

-**NOTE:** when environment is set, `python3` from package becomes available as well, this enables usage of *Migen* (*LiteX* libraries included) and *nMigen* scripts as usual, when OSS CAD Suite is just added in PATH to use packaged python3 use `yshqpy3` to start python environment.
+**NOTE:** when environment is set, `python3` from package becomes available as well, this enables usage of *nMigen* and *nMigen* HDL and *LiteX* libraries scripts as usual, when OSS CAD Suite is just added in PATH to use packaged python3 use `tabbypy3` to start python environment.
 For Windows, there are no wrappers and using environment.bat is only choice.

 # Using LiteX